 \section{DID: a causal inference approach}

-The usual approach for examining the short-term impact of the congestion tax on ridesourcing demand and traffic congestion is to conduct before-after comparisons.
-However, ridesourcing demand and traffic congestion usually have evident seasonal changes driven by unobserved factors.
-Simple before-after comparisons may confound the causal impact of the congestion tax with seasonal changes.
-To perform reliable causal inference, we employ the DID modeling approach in this study.
-The basic idea of the DID modeling approach is to resemble an experimental research design by leveraging panel data.
-In DID models, samples are divided into the treatment and control groups.
-The underlying assumption is that the treatment group is directly exposed to the exogenous shock (for example, enactment of a policy).
-In contrast, the control group is not affected by the exogenous shock and thus provides a counterfactual scenario.
-By estimating the differences between the treatment group and control group of the changes in the outcome variable before and after the exogenous shock, the causal impact of the exogenous shock on the outcome variable can be inferred.
+The most intuitive approach to examining the short-term impact of the congestion tax on ridesourcing demand and traffic congestion is to conduct before-after comparisons.
+However, ridesourcing demand and traffic congestion often have evident seasonal changes driven by unobserved factors.
+Simple before–after comparisons likely confound the causal impact of the congestion tax with seasonal changes.
+To perform reliable causal inference, we employ the DID modeling approach.
+The basic idea of the DID modeling approach is to mimic an experimental research design by leveraging panel data.
+In DID models, samples are divided into treatment and control groups.
+The underlying assumption is that the treatment group is directly exposed to the exogenous shock (e.g., the enforcement of a policy).
+By contrast, the control group is unaffected by the exogenous shock and thus provides a counterfactual scenario.
+By estimating the differences between the treatment and control groups in the changes in the outcome variable before and after the exogenous shock, the causal impact of the exogenous shock on the outcome variable can be inferred.

-In this study, we consider the implementation of the congestion tax in Chicago as an exogenous shock and adopt samples around January $6^{th}$, 2019, during which the congestion tax is absent, as the control group (as shown in Fig. \ref{fig:fig4}).
-Mathematically, our DID model can be written as follows: